motocarota/motocarota.art/_posts/2015-09-04-markdown-cheatsheet-demo.md

 updated: 2015-09-04 22:43
 ---

-> This is Markdown Cheatsheet Demo for **The Plain**, this Jekyll theme.
-Please check the raw content of this file for the markdown usage.
+> Note: I keep this Markdown Cheatsheet Demo to check the raw content of this file for the markdown usage.

 ## Typography Elements in One